The-Minecraft-Scientist/amsync/README.md

 * in apple music, make an empty playlist, and name it `\[amsync] name of spotify playlist to sync`.
 * `cargo run` amsync after following setup instructions

 Note that amsync currently does not track the songs it adds to playlists, so running it twice will result in the playlist repeating twice.
-It may also to fail to match isrcs where they exist on spotify but not on apple music
+It may also fail to match isrcs where they exist on spotify but not on apple music